admarple/barbeque/README.md

 Barbeque is a secret-management solution.
 It is built using AWS technologies and intended to be server-less.

 # Building Locally
+## Build

+After running `./gradlew clean build`, you will see jars for all subprojects, as well as a fat-jar in lambda.
+The fat-jar contains the classes intended for use on AWS Lambda, as well as all of their dependencies, so it can be used as a standalone jar.

 ## Integration Tests
 To run integration tests, you will need to setup AWS credentials.
 Create a new IAM user, and add it to your AWS configuration (see [the AWS docs](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-config-files)).